raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 Despite the importance of these complex structures, traditional Message Passing Neural Networks (MPNNs) fall short in using geometric information and higher-order simplicial structures.
 MPNNs are limited to pairwise interactions and struggle with scalability as the size of the graphs increase.
 Scalability in Graph Neural Networks (GNNs) remains a significant challenge when applied to larger graphs, due to increased computational demands and the complexity of maintaining effective neighborhood aggregations across extensive network structures.
 This limitation becomes even more pronounced in applications such as the three-dimensional N-body problem--an example of a fully connected graph--where interactions grow exponentially with dimensionality ( O(n^2) ).

 Our solution, GAST, leverages Geometric/Clifford algebra in combination with the Transformer architecture to surpass these constraints, enabling the use of simplicial structure within graph data, while maintaining scalability and equivariance to geometric transformations.
 Our model equips Transformers with the capability to rival and potentially surpass the expressivity of E(n) equivariant message passing simplicial networks (EMPSNs) while maintaining computational efficiency.
 We do this by making Transformers equivariant through the use of clifford vectors and equivariant operators.
 Next to that, we lift the graph to the simplicial complex by initiating tokens for the 1- (and possibly higher) simplices, that can only pass messages to -and receive from- their adjacent structures.
 This is additional to the tokens for nodes, which can pass and receive from all nodes, just as in regular Transformers.
-COEN